Overview

 it should be designed to identify, prioritize, and fill critical uncertainties.

-Routine analyses should have well-defined protocols and procedures to ensure that they are repeated consistently over time.
+Replicability – To ensure that the analyses are stable over time, routine analyses should have well-defined protocols and procedures.
 The algorithms, protocols, and procedures should thus be well defined, version-controlled, archived, and documented, so that they can be run iteratively, on a schedule dictated by malaria program activities.